tsparticles/tsparticles/components/svelte/README.md

 <Particles id="tsparticles" options="{particlesConfig}" />
 ```

-### Sapper
+### SSR

-This component is not built for SSR so you have to force Sapper to use it client side with async import.
+The particles component isn't built for SSR, so you have to force the component to be called client side with `async import`.

 You can see a sample below: